xchopin/FiveM-RP-Boilerplate/README.md

 ### This is a boilerplate for FiveM Roleplay Server, it might help you to save a lot of time by skipping the development of the same boring stuff.

-> I developed a server but I do not have the time to continue (because of family and work) so I share what I have developped during some weeks.
-Texts are in french but it's very easy to change it.
+> I developed a server but I do not have the time to continue (because of family and work) so I share what I have done during the past few weeks.
+Texts are in french but it's very easy to change them.
 Contributions are welcomed.

 <img src='http://image.noelshack.com/fichiers/2017/23/1496767575-previewgta-1.jpg' style='width: 50%; height:auto' alt='preview1'/>